 The Good Grief Network has developed a 10-step programme for psycho-social resilience in these chaotic times, with the aim of collectively processing climate-chaos related grief and anxiety while building community connections.
 It is comforting to gather together once a week for catharsis and comfort in community once a week as the nights draw in.

-The cost of the course is £10 per session and advance tickets can be purchased here for £109 (this includes the Eventbrite fees).
+The cost of the course is £10 per session and advance tickets can be purchased via Eventbrite.
 If it is not possible for you to pay the full fees in advance or you would like to attend at a concessionary rate then please do get in touch via so that we can try to find a way forward.

 *term coined by Glenn Albrecht